Rule, Britannia!: Musical derivatives

 Arne's tune has been used by, or at least quoted by, a great many composers of which the following are a few examples.

-The melody was the theme for a set of variations for piano by Ludwig van Beethoven (WoO 79) and he also used it in "Wellington's Victory", Op.
-91, and in extracted and varied form in the second movement of his Piano Sonata No. 24, Op.
-78, "À Thérèse".
+The melody was the theme for a set of variations for piano by Ludwig van Beethoven (WoO 79, 1803) and he also used it in "Wellington's Victory", Op.
+91 (1813) and in extracted and varied form in the second movement of his Piano Sonata No. 24, Op.
+78, "À Thérèse" (1809).

-The music has been used for the American patriotic song Rise Columbia.
+The music has been used for the American patriotic song Rise Columbia!

+It was also quoted in Combat naval ("Britannia: an allegorical overture") by Daniel Steibelt.

 Richard Wagner wrote a concert overture in D major based on the theme in 1837 (WWV 42).
 He subsequently made it the basis of his "Große Sonata" for piano, Op.
 4.

 Ferdinand Ries quotes from it in "The Dream" (also known as "Il sogno") for piano, Op.
 49, and wrote Variations on Rule Britannia for orchestra, Op.
 116.

 Johann Strauss I quoted the song in full as the introduction to his 1838 waltz "Huldigung der Königin Victoria von Grossbritannien" (Homage to Queen Victoria of Great Britain), Op.
 103, where he also quotes the British national anthem "God Save the Queen" at the end of the piece.
+Johann Wilhelm Hässler quotes part of the theme in the last movement of his Grand Concert Op.
+50.

 The French organist-composer Alexandre Guilmant included this tune in his Fantaisie sur deux mélodies anglaises for organ Op.
 43, where he also makes use of the song "Home!
 Sweet Home!".
-Likewise, the French composer Alexandre Goria used the tune as part of his Salut à la Grande Brétagne - Six airs anglese transcrite et variée, 1re.
+Likewise, the French composer Alexandre Goria used the tune as part of his Salut à la Grande Brétagne – Six airs anglese transcrite et variée, 1re.
 Suite No. 8, Op.
 44.

-Arthur Sullivan, perhaps Britain's most popular composer during the reign of Queen Victoria, quoted from "Rule, Britannia!" on at least three occasions in music for his comic operas written with W. S. Gilbert and Bolton Rowe.
-In Utopia Limited, Sullivan used airs from "Rule, Britannia!" to highlight references to Great Britain.
-In The Zoo (written with Rowe) Sullivan applied the tune of "Rule, Britannia!" to an instance in which Rowe's libretto quotes directly from the patriotic march.
+Arthur Sullivan quoted from "Rule, Britannia!" on at least three occasions in music for his comic operas written with W. S. Gilbert and Bolton Rowe.
+In Utopia, Limited (1893), Sullivan used airs from "Rule, Britannia!" to highlight references to Great Britain.
+In The Zoo (written with Rowe in 1875) Sullivan applied the tune of "Rule, Britannia!" to an instance in which Rowe's libretto quotes directly from the patriotic march.
 Finally, to celebrate the jubilee of Queen Victoria in 1887, Sullivan added a chorus of "Rule, Britannia!" to the finale of HMS Pinafore, which was playing in revival at the Savoy Theatre.
-Sullivan also quoted the tune in his 1897 ballet Victoria and Merrie England, which traced the "history" of England from the time of the Druids up to Victoria's Diamond Jubilee, an event the ballet was meant to celebrate.
+Sullivan also quoted the tune in his 1897 ballet Victoria and Merrie England, which traced the "history" of England from the time of the druids up to Queen Victoria's Diamond Jubilee, which the work was meant to celebrate.

+Chart performance

+During the 2020 BBC Proms, held at the Royal Albert Hall, London, a recorded version of the song featuring Welsh mezzo-soprano Della Jones charted at number 10 on the UK Singles Chart.